Alain Ducasse: Restaurants and operations

 In 2004 Alain Ducasse opened a restaurant in a resort near Biarritz, in the French Basque Country.
 However, after several bombing attacks by Irrintzi, an armed Basque nationalist organization, which accused him of being a speculator and of "folkloring" the Basque Country, Ducasse decided to leave the Basque Country.

 In 2010 Ducasse opened a miX restaurant at the W Hotel in Vieques, Puerto Rico, but he closed it in 2012.

 On 29 November 2017, Melco Resorts announced that Alain Ducasse would open two new restaurants and a bar at the then upcoming Morpheus Hotel at City of Dreams, Macau.
 The restaurants are to be called "Alain Ducasse at Morpheus" and "Voyages by Alain Ducasse".
 In March 2017, Ducasse opened Rech by Alain Ducass in the Intercontinental Hong Kong.

+In 2027, Ducasse will open a steakhouse at Wynn Al Marjan Island in Ras Al Khaimah.
+It will be the first integrated resort in the United Arab Emirates and the Middle East.